M-Ahsan-Ali-001/ThreeJS-Resources/Setup.md

 ```
 npm install --save @types/three // adding dependency

-npm install --save @three-ts/orbit-controls // this used to rotate the mesh
+npm install --save @three-ts/orbit-controls // this is used to rotate the mesh

-npm install --save @types/dat-gui // this add buttons to control the shape ,position of a mesh
+npm install --save @types/dat-gui // this add's buttons to control the shape ,position of a mesh
 ```